syncfusion-content/javascript-docs/js/OlapGauge/Getting-Started.md

 ###Create WCF Service

 Right-click the project and select Add > New Folder.
 Name the folder as wcf.
-Let "wcf" folder name be in lower case.
+Let the folder name "wcf" be in lower case.
 Right-click the wcf folder created and select Add > New Item.
 In the Add New Item window, select WCF Service and name it OlapGaugeService.svc.
 And then Click Add.
 {% include image.html url="/js/OlapGauge/Getting-Started_images/Getting-Started_img8.png" %}

 ###Add service methods inside Interface